lyqluis/tabs-box/note.md

   - [x] open collection feature
   - [-] selected feature
     - [x] select all
+    - delete selected from window
+    - [x] delete selected from collection
     - [ ] click outside list, cancel all selected
-    - delete selected from window
-  - [ ] delete selected from collection
+    - [-] collection with multi windows works wrong
   - [-] bugs:
     - [x] new tab can not be detected in reducer when deleted
 - [-] feature: open url/window/collection